Top 8 Certified Non-Toxic Bed in a Box Mattress Brands

 Reinforced perimeter coils delivered stronger edge support than I expected, and the glueless wrapped coils delivered consistent bounce and support without excessive sinkage.

-Naturepedic and BedInABox both reduce allergy symptoms, but BedInABox (reviewed next) is the better choice for people with latex allergies.
+Naturepedic and BedInABox could both help people looking to reduce allergy symptoms.
+Naturepedic is a good option for reducing dust mites.
+But BedInABox (reviewed next) is the better choice for people with latex allergies.

 Pros & Cons